jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 <gfe:client-region id="Customers" shortcut="LOCAL"/>
 ```

-But, using SDG’s `@EnableEntityDefinedRegions` annotation is very
+But, using [spring-data-gemfire-name]’s `@EnableEntityDefinedRegions` annotation is very
 convenient and can scan for the Regions (whether client or server (peer)
 Regions) required by your application based the entity classes
 themselves (e.g. `Customer`):